Searching For Wonderful Businesses: Utah Medical Products

 I believe that Utah Medical Products is well situated and will continue to thrive in the future for several reasons.
 The first being the fact that the company will begin to reap the full benefits of their most recent internal investment made towards increasing profitability this year, enjoying a full year of earnings benefits in 2020 from the transaction.
 This investment involved buying out their exclusive distribution agreement with CooperSurgical in the United States, transitioning to selling one of the products directly to customers and thus capturing a higher net income margin.
 This is not the first time Utah Medical Products has engaged in this type of highly effective capital deployment, having previously bought out their distributor agreement in Canada and France.
 In the company's 2017 annual report, management stated that this buyout would likely generate approximately three times the amount of cash that the buyout of the company's distributor agreement in Canada and France did, which created an additional $2.8 million in positive cash flow for the company.
 Though the company bought out the CooperSurgical distributor agreement on the last day of 2018 in a definitive agreement, Utah Medical Products had to also purchase the resaleable inventory associated with the transaction and required six months in 2019 to sell through the higher cost inventory, creating a drag on 2019 earnings.

-Using management projections for the domestic buyout agreement, Utah Medical Products could be expected to generate an additional $8.4 million dollars over the remaining 4.75 year life of the CooperSurgical U.S distribution agreement, with the year 2020 being the first year of the company being able to recognize a full year of earnings that benefit from this acquisition, no longer burdened by higher cost inventory, which the author estimates to be approximately $0.50 per share of earnings or more.
+Using management projections for the domestic buyout agreement, Utah Medical Products could be expected to generate an additional $8.4 million over the remaining 4.75 year life of the CooperSurgical U.S. distribution agreement, with the year 2020 being the first year of the company being able to recognize a full year of earnings that benefit from this acquisition, no longer burdened by higher cost inventory, which the author estimates to be approximately $0.50 per share of earnings or more.

 In addition to improving earnings and profitability as a result of internal investment, a significant catalyst on the horizon for the company would be an external acquisition, a possibility which grows increasingly likely as the company's cash balance builds.
 Though it is difficult to predict when or what kind of acquisition will be made, investors can be secure in knowing that it will have been rigorously evaluated by management and will likely substantially augment the earning power of the business when it comes to pass, leading to increased earnings per share as well as a meaningfully higher return on equity going forward due to the company's asset base no longer being "weighed down" by nonproductive cash.
 Using management's estimates of earnings that could be generated by M&A activity relative to a distributor buyout in their 2017 Annual Report, an acquisition of $30 million might yield an increase in earnings of $2.8 million or approximately $0.79 of increased earnings per share.
 Furthermore the company could easily complete a transaction of this size with the $37 million of cash on their balance sheet and zero debt as of their most recent quarterly report.